Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 1. Stand on the resistance band with your feet hip-width apart.
 Grip the ends of the band in each hand.

-4. Bands Lats Pulldowns
+4. Band Lat Pulldowns

-The resistance band lats pulldown can be done anywhere, so it’s a good option for home workouts or while travelling.
+The resistance band lats pulldown can be done anywhere, so it’s a good option for home workouts or travelling.

-There are some variations of the resistance band pull down to add to your back workout:
+There are some variations of the resistance band pulldown to add to your back workout:

 • Close-grip pulldown